 The technical problem in the non-unity assessment may be different from that in a patentability assessment since the overall object is to find out what the claims have in common.

 When analysing the technical problem in a non-unity assessment, the starting point is usually what is considered by the applicant in the description as having been achieved.
-In this regard, the applicant must Under Rule 42(1)(c) the applicant has to disclose the invention in such terms that the technical problem and its solution can be understood, and state any advantageous effects of the invention with reference to the background art (Rule 42(1)(c)).
-This technical problem constitutes defines in the first instance the single inventive general concept referred to in Art.
-82, and therefore the common matter between of the independent claims.
+In this regard, the applicant must disclose the invention in such terms that the technical problem and its solution can be understood, and state any advantageous effects of the invention with reference to the background art (Rule 42(1)(c)).
+This technical problem defines in the first instance the common matter of the claims.

 For example, a prior-art document under Art.
 54(2) disclosing all the features of an independent claim also discloses, at least implicitly, the technical problem stated by the applicant since by definition this problem must be solved by the features of said independent claim.

-The division will then proceed to analyse if any other special common matter within the meaning of Rule 44(1) is present among in the independent claims, i.e. identify, in the light of the application as a whole, any technical features of the independent claims that are the same or corresponding.
+The division will then proceed to analyse if any other common matter is present among the claims, i.e. identify, in the light of the application as a whole, any technical features of the claims that are the same or corresponding.
 When determining whether technical features are corresponding, it is important that the technical problems solved, which are associated with the technical effects, are not formulated too narrowly or too generally.
 If the technical problems are too narrow when they could have been more general, they may have nothing in common leading to the possibly wrong conclusion that technical features are not corresponding.
 If they are too general when they could have been narrower, the common aspects of the problem may be known, also leading to the possibly wrong conclusion that there is a lack of unity.

-For example, a membrane and a diaphragm may achieve the technical effectmay solve the technical problem of "providing resilience" and hence aremay be corresponding features.
+For example, a membrane and a diaphragm may achieve the technical effect of "providing resilience" and hence may be corresponding features.